 Direct expenses associated with the breach can also wreak havoc on an organization.
 Legal consultation, investigation into the source of the exposed content, and proactive actions to smooth public relations are all means of damage control that are necessary as well as costly.

-The example above is a Facebook post exposing credit card information for individuals belonging to a global financial institution.
-Although threat actors have traditionally used paste sites and the dark web to advertise stolen account data, we are now seeing social sites such as Facebook being used in similar fashion.
+The example above is a social media post exposing credit card information for individuals belonging to a global financial institution.
+Although threat actors have traditionally used paste sites and the dark web to advertise stolen account data, we are now seeing social sites being used in similar fashion.

 The second example uses Twitter to expose an internal document for a global investment firm.
 Sensitive content published on this particular platform has the potential to go viral quickly and be exposed to any of its 330 million+ user base simply by retweeting.
 The repercussions of an incident like this can be severe.

 Social media has transformed the way we communicate by allowing information to be shared instantly with huge audiences.
 Threat actors are using social media as another way to leak sensitive information and documents.
-Enterprises should actively monitor social media and have procedures in place to mitigate risk when sensitive data is leaked.
+Enterprises should actively engage in social media risk monitoring and have procedures in place to mitigate risk when sensitive data is leaked.